nilushan/miniBankWeb/README.md

 ![Create API](/files/images/miniBankWebTransactionEdited.png)

+# Todo
+- Create Transaction Page
+- Validate Update Transaction Page
+- API call failures
+-- Display Error details when a api fails.
+-- Revert the form values to the values in the redux store.

 # Documentation from Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.